HTTP-RPC/Kilo/README.md

 Note that service classes must be compiled with the `-parameters` flag so that parameter names are available at runtime.

+#### Custom Parameter Names
+The `Name` annotation can be used to associate a custom name with a method parameter.
+For example:

+TODO

 #### Required Parameters
 Parameters that must be provided by the caller can be indicated by the `Required` annotation.
 This annotation can also be applied to bean properties and record components, as discussed [later](#required-properties).